 An explorer of hidden, subsea worlds, Steve Gray founded ROVOP in 2011.
 The company operates a fleet of 50 state-of-the-art remote operated vehicles (ROVs), which explore the seabed and send the information back to those on shore.

-The company has grown dramatically and now employs more than 250 people across the US, the Middle East and at its headquarters in Aberdeen’s centre of subsea engineering, Westhill.
+The company has grown dramatically and now employs more than 250 people across the US, the Middle East and at its headquarters in Aberdeenshire’s centre of subsea engineering, Westhill.
 It serves many industries, working with offshore wind farm developers, deep sea oil and gas producers and to scope the groundwork for international pipelines.

 “I think what we do is incredible, like space exploration.
 We take robots and operate them in a hostile environment that can be three kilometres deep in the sea.
 In the last year we have been working in Brazil, Turkey, Nigeria, Russia, the US, UK and at least another ten countries.”